DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Publishing the application and its dependencies to a folder for deployment to a hosting system
+### Publishing an application and its dependencies to a folder for deployment to a hosting system